-- a) Balanced costs (infrastructure versus attached stations). - b) Known cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - Ethernet interfaces in the target data rate range defined by this project will maintain a favorable cost-performance balance. - The balance of costs between infrastructure and attached stations is not applicable to the automotive environment. - The cost factors for Ethernet components and systems are well known.
-The proposed project may introduce new cost factors which can be quantified. - Prior experience in the development of other physical layer specifications for Ethernet indicates that the specifications developed by this project will entail a reasonable cost for the resulting performance. - The reduction in the number of legacy networks requiring specialized components, expertise, and gateways in the targeted markets will result in a significant drop in both installation and operational costs. - Overall costs are minimized by introducing Ethernet network architecture, management, and software into the automotive environment. - Zonal architectures, enabled by greater than 10 Gb/s rates, will allow consolidation of processing resources similar to what has been seen in enterprise networks.
+- a) Balanced costs (infrastructure versus attached stations). - b) Known cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - Ethernet interfaces in the target data rate range defined by this project will maintain a favorable costperformance balance. - The balance of costs between infrastructure and attached stations is not applicable to the automotive environment. - The cost factors for Ethernet components and systems are well known.
+The proposed project may introduce new cost factors for automotive applications which can be quantified. - Prior experience in the development of other physical layer specifications for Ethernet indicates that the specifications developed by this project will result in a reasonable cost for the specified performance. - The reduction in the number of legacy networks requiring specialized components, expertise, and gateways in the targeted markets will result in a significant drop in both vehicle assembly (installation) and operational costs. - Overall costs are minimized by introducing Ethernet network architecture, management, and software into the automotive environment. - Zonal (centralized) architecture, connected car, and autonomous car, will allow consolidation of processing resources similar to what has been seen in enterprise networks. - The study group presentations support the possibility of technology leveraging of existing optical components for the automotive industry.